stavros-k/docs/docs/windows/wds-windows-server.md

 - Windows Server Images
 	1. Prepare the images
-		- Open your Windows ISO and go to `sources`
+		- Open your Windows ISO and Navigate to `sources`
 		- Copy `boot.wim` and `install.wim` to `C:\RemoteInstall`
 		- Rename them to `Server2022Boot.wim` and `Server2022Install.wim`
 	2. Add Boot Images